 Like other gemstones there are a few variables to consider when buying a stone; colour, cut, clarity and carat.
 We have already stated that the most desirable emerald colour is Columbian rich intense green and that the most common cuts of emeralds are emerald cuts, cushion and rounds.
 Carat relates to the three dimensional size of the stone.
 The larger the size the rarer it is hence the more money you spend per carat.
 Lastly the clarity, Mother Nature’s natural characteristics within a gem, its natural imperfections.
 Emeralds can have a really ornate display of inclusions sometimes resembling a forest within the stone.
 Fundamentally the more translucent the stone the rarer the stone is which reflects again with the price.
 In recent years emeralds have seen an influx in demand which has made the overall effect on emerald gemstones boom, the prices aren’t too far off diamonds, something to consider when creating a bespoke design.

 Overall picking an emerald gemstone is one to follow your gut instinct.
 You know the colour that attracts you and the stone will speak to you irrespective of the inclusions (sorry to sound corny).
 We can advise on their recommendation for a stone as unfortunately emeralds are one of the more fragile stones used within jewellery and there may be risks to the stone when setting it within the chosen jewellery design.
-If you need advice on what stone to use within a handmade bespoke designed piece just ask.
 Whilst our personal tastes sway to stones with bluey hues be it sapphire or tanzanite to use in our contemporary creations we always love the unusual stones Mother Nature throws our way.
 We would love a trapiche emerald any day, and make the most of it in a bespoke design!
+If you need inspiration about our bespoke jewellery or want to understand the process more, have a look at these links;